Agentic Multi-Source Grounding for Enhanced Query Intent Understanding: A DoorDash Case Study: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented an Agentic Multi-Source Grounded system for query intent understanding that combines catalog entity grounding, agentic web search, and dual-intent prediction with pluggable disambiguation.
-Evaluated on DoorDash's multi-category search platform, the system achieves +13.0pp accuracy on long-tail queries over the ungrounded baseline, with each component contributing measurably: catalog grounding (+8.3pp), agentic search (+3.2pp), and disambiguation (+1.5pp).
-The current architecture provides a robust foundation, but its offline batch-and-cache design limits coverage to previously seen queries.
-The high-quality labels generated by this offline ``Teacher'' system are currently being curated into a silver-standard dataset to distill reasoning capabilities into smaller, cost-effective ``Student'' models for real-time online inference at scale.
-Furthermore, the dual-intent schema and pluggable disambiguation layer pave the way for fully personalized intent resolution, incorporating user location and order history to deliver the most relevant experience for every query.
+We presented an Agentic Multi-Source Grounded system for query intent understanding that combines catalog grounding, agentic web search, and dual-intent prediction with pluggable disambiguation.
+Evaluated on DoorDash's multi-category search platform, the system achieves +13.0pp accuracy on long-tail queries over the ungrounded baseline.
+These results show that agentic multi-source grounding is a practical production strategy for resolving ambiguous marketplace queries at scale, and motivate future distilled student models for lower-latency online serving.
+A future direction is to distill the grounded offline teacher into lower-latency student models, extending ambiguity-resolution gains beyond cached queries and enabling broader online deployment.

+\begin{acks} We thank Elyse Winer, Steven Xu, Raghav Saboo, and Guangxiang Chen for infrastructure, productionization, and product and technical support that informed this work. \end{acks}